jojobear2020/Credit_Risk_Analysis/README.md

 * The accuracy score of **0.915**.
 * Overall precision score is 0.99.
-* High risk has extremely low precision of 0.05 (the highest out of all models, but we still cannot rely on its results in this particular case.
-* Low risk has a high precision level of 1.0.
+* Recall/sensitivity score is 0.90.
 * **F1 score is 0.94** - the highest out of all models

 ***Confusion Matrix***

-* Out of the 101 high risk instances (first row), the classifier predicted correctly 94 of them (true posotive).
+* Out of the 101 instances (first row), the classifier predicted correctly 94 of them (true posotive).
-* Out of the 17104 low risk instances (second row), the classifier predicted correctly 15398 of them (true negative).
+* Out of the 17104 instances (second row), the classifier predicted correctly 15398 of them (true negative).
 * Out of sample of 17205, the classifier predicted correctly/true about 15492 (90%) of them;  1713 (10%) were false/inaccurate predictions.